Carlos Saleiro: Sporting CP

-Carlos Miguel Mondim Saleiro was born in Lisbon on 25 February 1986, and was the first baby in Portugal to be born through in vitro fertilisation treatment (IVF).
+Carlos Miguel Mondim Saleiro was born in Lisbon on 25 February 1986 and was the first baby in Portugal to be born through in vitro fertilisation treatment (IVF).
 He spent his youth at Sporting CP's youth academy, and spent the 2003–04 season with Sporting B, scoring three goals in 35 Segunda Divisão – Zona Sul (third tier) matches as they were relegated into the Terceira Divisão (fourth tier).

 He spent the latter half of the 2005–06 campaign on loan at Olivais e Moscavide in Segunda Divisão Série D, and though injuries limited him to just two league appearances, he managed to feature in the play-offs as the club secured promotion into the Liga de Honra (second tier).
 He returned to the club for the 2006–07 campaign, and scored four goals in 26 games as they were relegated in 15th place.
 He returned to the Liga de Honra for the 2007–08 campaign on loan at newly promoted Fátima, who were coached by Rui Vitória.
-He scored 11 goals in 32 league and cup appearances despite Fátima sufferering relegation in last place.
+He scored 11 goals in 32 league and cup appearances despite Fátima suffering relegation in last place.
 Despite their league form, Fátima did manage to pull off one of the biggest shock victories of their history by eliminating Porto out of the Taça da Liga on penalties.
 He was later voted as the second best player of the tournament, behind Cláudio Pitbull, having scored against Santa Clara, converted in the shoot-out against Porto, and scored in the club's fourth round defeat to his parent club Sporting CP.
 He signed a new four-year contract with Sporting CP in April 2008.
-He stated that he aimed to win a first team place and was "tired of loans".
+He stated that he aimed to win a first-team place and was "tired of loans".